US turns up pressure on air bag inflator company that refuses a recall despite deaths, injuries

 Since ARC inflators can be in both driver and passenger front air bags, people who travel in at least 33 million U.S. vehicles could be at risk.

-In the letter, NHTSA asks ARC to explain if it expects inflators to rupture due to something more than “random ‘one-off’ manufacturing problems.
+In the order, NHTSA asks ARC to explain if it expects inflators to rupture due to something more than “random ‘one-off’ manufacturing problems.
 More than 1 million ARC inflators have been recalled already due to what the company describes as isolated trouble with manufacturing.

 It also orders the company to estimate how many inflators will rupture while in use in the U.S. in the future, and it asks ARC why it changed its inflator manufacturing process in 2018 to install a scope that detects whether welding debris can block inflator vents.